 This may be based on a theological consideration.
 As Newsom correctly pointed out, having the great destroyer of the Temple eventually recognize the power and sovereignty of Israel’s God may help heal a deep cultural wound.
 Fewell similarly notes that the mention of Nebuchadnezzar would significantly affect the audience – the reader who is familiar with his historical figure as the destroyer of the Temple cannot but wonder at the words of praise this human, though practically omnipotent, king, utters.

 This is perhaps the reason the story is presented as a missive that Nebuchadnezzar distributes to all the nations of his kingdom, describing his experiences in the first person, a style common in the ancient Near East.
 Kings used this medium to glorify their deeds, as found on many inscriptions within kings’ tombs but it is rarely found in the Bible.
 The author of Dan 4 chose this style to heighten the effect of Nebuchadnezzar’s words, granting them greater weight.

-מקום המרכזי שתופסת דמותו של נבוכדנצר בסיפור דניאל ד בא לידי ביטוי גם בסיום הסיפור.

-Four out of the six stories in Daniel conclude with the king glorifying God yet Nebuchadnezzar’s praise in Dan 4 is nevertheless exceptional.
+Nebuchadnezzar’s central role in Daniel 4 is also evident from the conclusion of the story.
+Four out of the six stories in Daniel conclude with the king glorifying God but Nebuchadnezzar’s praise in Dan 4 is exceptional.
 The other stories have the foreign king praising God in relation to Daniel or his comrades: In Dan 2 Nebuchadnezzar praises God after witnessing Daniel’s ability to uncover the mystery and interpret his dream (2:47); in Dan 3 Nebuchadnezzar praises God for having sent an angel to rescue His servants who believe in Him (3:28), and in Dan 6 Darius puts out a missive in which he glorifies and praises Daniel’s God for saving Daniel from the lion’s den (6:27-28).
 In contrast, in Dan 4, Nebuchadnezzar’s praise mentions neither Daniel nor his friends.
-Instead, he praises God’s ability to humiliate the haughty: ‘And those who walk in pride he is able to humble’ (4:34).
-Use of the verb ‘to walk’ מַהְלְכִין alludes to Nebuchadnezzar, who was earlier described as ‘walking’ (מְהַלֵּךְ) on the roof of his royal palace (4:27).
+Instead, he praises God’s ability to humiliate the haughty: “And those who walk in pride he is able to humble” (4:34).
+Use of the verb “to walk” מַהְלְכִין alludes to Nebuchadnezzar, who was earlier described as “walking” (מְהַלֵּךְ) on the roof of his royal palace (4:27).

-From enemy to beloved: consequences of transforming Nebuchadnezzar’s character
+From enemy to beloved: consequences of the transformation of Nebuchadnezzar’s character

 Changing the identity of the king in Dan 4 to Nebuchadnezzar may have been for theological reasons but this change has consequences.
-Nebuchadnezzar suddenly switches from his role as Israel’s bitterest enemy to a positive character, a type of ‘repentant.’
-In Jeremiah 27, According to the MT, Jeremiah calls Nebuchadnezzar ‘my servant’: ‘Now I will give all your countries into the hands of my servant Nebuchadnezzar king of Babylon; I will make even the wild animals subject to him’ (Jer 27:6).
+Nebuchadnezzar suddenly switches from his role as Israel’s bitterest enemy to a positive character, a type of “repentant.”
+In Jeremiah 27, According to the MT, Jeremiah calls Nebuchadnezzar “my servant”: “Now I will give all your countries into the hands of my servant Nebuchadnezzar king of Babylon; I will make even the wild animals subject to him” (Jer 27:6).
 Just as Assyria is likened to a rod and a staff, serving as God’s messenger, so Nebuchadnezzar is called His servant.
 God gave him all his lands, as well as the beasts of the field.
 Dan 4 takes this a step further: While Jer 27 describes Nebuchadnezzar as one who receives the beasts of the field from God, in Dan 4 it is Nebuchadnezzar who turns into such a beast.
 Furthermore, while Jer 27 describes Nebuchadnezzar as God’s servant in the sense of His messenger, or one who is subordinate to God, in Dan 4 he is described as repentant, as one who serves God.